-Use the Load Assay into CDR Window to add customized assays to the CDR folder from a folder located outside of the CDR folder.
+Use the Load Assay into CDR Window to add installable assays into the CDR.
 This window only displays if the LabChip GxP option is installed.
+See "Loading Installable Assays into the CDR Folder" on page 132 for instructions on installing or deleting assays.